 Most importantly, the type of surgery selected to address the prolapse condition.
 Also, many patients who opt for prolapse surgery may decide to include an additional surgical procedure (urinary incontinence) while also addressing the prolapse.

-For reconstructive surgery, success rates are between 78 percent and 100 percent* depending upon the type of surgical method used: vaginal vs. abdominal.
+For reconstructive surgery, success rates are between 78% and 100%* depending upon the type of surgical method used: vaginal vs. abdominal.

 For obliterative surgery, patient satisfaction is higher with shorter operative time and lower rates of complications* during surgery.